teiid/teiid-wildfly-quickstarts/jdg-local-cache-materialization/README.md

 5) Configure resource-adapter

+*  configure for materialization
-	-	open the file: {jbossas.server.dir}/docs/teiid/datasources/infinispan/infinispan-ds.xml
+	-	open the file: {jbossas.server.dir}/docs/teiid/datasources/infinispan/infinispan-materialization-ds.xml
 	-	copy and paste the resource-adapter section it into the server configuration, under the section:

         <subsystem xmlns="urn:jboss:domain:resource-adapters:1.1">